 Can I get an award if I'm currently going to a private college?

 Yes.
-Students who are currently attending Utica College are eligible to receive an award, provided they are currently on track to complete their degree on time.
+Students who are currently attending Utica University are eligible to receive an award, provided they are currently on track to complete their degree on time.

 How long can I get the award?